ducakar/TextureReplacer/README.md

 Known Issues
 ------------
 * If there is no IVA suit replacement the stock EVA suit texture is used for the atmospheric EVAs.
-[Won't fix, this mod is intended to replace suits.]
+[Too complicated to fix.
+Just reload the scene to fix it.]
 * If a Kerbal rides to space on a rover seat he/she ends up in orbit in his/her IVA suit without a helmet.
 [Won't fix, it would be too complicated.]
 * Replacement of textures from `GameData/` does not work for certain models.
   [No known fix.]
 * When using sfr mod, personalised IVA textures are not set in transparent pods of non-active vessels on scene load.
-[No known fix.
+[No fix yet.
 Textures will be updated as soon as you switch to the affected vessel.]
-* Kerbal personalisation does not work when crew members are transferred with Crew or Ship Manifest.
-[Ideally, it should be fixed in those mods.
-Developers have already been notified.]
+* Kerbal personalisation does not work when transferred with Crew Manifest.
+  [Switch to Skip Manifest or wait for Crew Manifest to be fixed.]
+* Jetpack flags re-appear after dismounting a KerbalQuest jetpack.
+[No fix.]

 Change Log
 ----------
+* 1.5.0
+    - textures are now (mostly) unloaded from RAM just before the main menu
+    - added configuration option to prevent textures from being unloaded
+    - changed compression and mipmap generation logic
+    - changed configuration file options for mipmap generation; RE supported
+    - changed general texture replacement to time-based
+    - reverted to the old way of removing (some) meshes to prevent helmets or eyes from re-appearing when using certain mods
+    - added compatibility for ATM
 * 1.4.2
     - added option to remove eyes for certain heads
     - original texture's parameters are kept on replacement